Devendra Sharma (general): Military career

 He was commissioned into the 14th Horse (Scinde Horse) on 19 December 1987 from the Indian Military Academy.
-He has commanded the Scinde Horse, an armoured brigade as part of the strike corps, an infantry division and a corps on the western front, an instructor at the National Defence Academy, a Staff Officer Operations in the Indian Military Training Team, Bhutan and the Chief Military Personnel Officer of the United Nations Mission in Democratic Republic of the Congo (MONUSCO).
+In a career spanning over three decades, he has undertaken command appointments in sensitive operational sectors, counter-terrorism environment, and high-altitude terrain.
+He has commanded the Scinde Horse, an armoured brigade as part of the strike corps, an infantry division and a corps on the western front.
+His staff experience includes challenging assignments both in operational and administrative domains, he has been an instructor at the National Defence Academy, a Staff Officer Operations in the Indian Military Training Team, Bhutan and the Chief Military Personnel Officer of the United Nations Mission in Democratic Republic of the Congo (MONUSCO).
 He has a rich experience of both conventional and counter insurgency operations.
 As a young officer, he served with an Infantry Battalion in OPERATION RAKSHAK (J&K) where he was awarded the Sena Medal for Gallantry.

 After being promoted to the rank of Lieutenant general, he assumed the appointment of Chief of Staff, Western Command on 18 October 2021.
 On 11 February 2022, he took over as the General Officer Commanding Vajra Corps (XI Corps) from Lieutenant general C Bansi Ponnappa.
 A year later on 16 May 2023 he assumed appointment as the Chief of Staff, Western Command.

 On 1 July 2024, he took over as the General Officer Commanding-in-Chief Army Training Command succeeding Lieutenant general Manjinder Singh who moved to South Western Command as Army Commander.
+He superannuated on 31 August 2026.